peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

 **Parameters:**

-* <code>str</code> - A string object naming a top-level type, such as "text" or "audio".
+* <code>str</code> - A text string naming a top-level type, such as "text" or "audio".

 **Returns:**